bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

   };
 ```

  Add a new section for send transaction functionality.
-We will need an input box for receiver address and an input box for amount to send.
+We will need an input box for the receiver address and an input box for the amount to send.
 We will also need a button to trigger the transaction.

 Let's add the send transaction section and UI components below `{/* input boxes and send transaction button */}`